oroinc/documentation/user_guide/email_campaign.rst

   "Transport","The field defines the service to be used for the mailing.
 Out of the box, the only option is OroCRM.
   Other means can be added in the course of customization."
-  "Template","Choose the Email template to be used from the drop-down.
+  "Template","Choose the :ref:`Email template <user-guide-email-template>` to be used from the drop-down.

   Please note that only the templates assigned to no entity or the same entity that the marketing list are available "